canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/Phishing Investigation/README.md

 ## Files in this repo
 - `phishing_analyzer.py` — the analyzer script
 - `screenshots/` — labeled terminal output for the three sample emails
-- `emails/` — the three sample `.eml` files analyzed in this write-up